jakepatock/comp_biomed_final_project/README.md

 # 2. Activate the new environment
 conda activate comp_biomed

-# 3. Navigate to the project root directory (where requirements.txt is located)
-cd "C:\Visual Studio Coding\comp_biomed_final_project"

-# 4. Install all packages from requirements.txt
+# 3. Install all packages from requirements.txt
 pip install -r requirements.txt
 ```